 Aduro has initiated a Phase 1 clinical trial of BION-1301 in healthy volunteers and patients with IgA nephropathy.
 Additional clinical trials are planned to further evaluate the safety and efficacy of BION-1301 in patients with IgA nephropathy.

 Separately, Aduro recently completed the dose escalation portion of a Phase 1/2 clinical trial evaluating safety and tolerability of BION-1301 in patients with relapsed or refractory multiple myeloma whose disease had progressed after at least three prior systemic therapies.
 In the trial, BION-1301 was well tolerated across a wide dose range; no dose limiting toxicities were observed at any dose level examined.
 While 95% APRIL target engagement was achieved at peak exposure levels, and levels of free APRIL decreased in a dose-dependent manner, no objective responses were observed.

-Aduro’s anti-CD27 antibody, also identified using Aduro’s B-select technology, is being advanced by Merck under a development and commercialization collaboration agreement.
+Aduro’s anti-CD27 antibody is being advanced by Merck under a development and commercialization collaboration agreement.
 CD27 has been recognized as having a critical role in activating a productive anti-cancer (CD8 T cell) immune response and has demonstrated the potential to be combined with checkpoint inhibitors in preclinical studies.
 Aduro’s anti-CD27 antibody is distinct because it targets a functional epitope on CD27 which demonstrated potent activation of the CD27 co-stimulatory pathway in preclinical studies.